sbtran997/CSPRSUM2025/README.md

        mkdir messenger
        cd messenger

    b.
-Add picture, audio, and video test files
-     i.
-(You can use your own or download them straight into the VM using pixabay):
+Add picture, audio, and video test files (You can also download them straight into the VM using pixabay):

        touch example.jpg
        touch example.mp3